Skip to main content

 UC San Diego has played a central role in the development of the San Diego high-technology economy in both the wireless and biotechnology industries.
 Dean Mary Walshok (UC San Diego) and Professor Steven Casper (Keck Graduate Institute) will present results from their chapters on UC San Diego in the forthcoming Stanford University Press book “Public Universities and Regional Growth: Insights from the University of California” edited by Martin Kenney (UC Davis) and David Mowery (UC Berkeley).

-Green Economy in China: Actions, Effects
+Green Economy in China: Actions, Effects and Challenges

 May 14, 2014